TanuShree952838/Eshop/README.md

 # E-commerceWebsite
+This project deals with developing a Virtual website ‘E-commerce Website’.
+It provides the user with a list of the various products available for purchase in the store.
+For the convenience of online shopping, a shopping cart is provided to the user.
+After the selection of the goods, it is sent for the order confirmation process.
+The system is implemented using Python's web framework Django.

 1. Clone this repository into a folder on your computer
 2. Download Python
 3. Open terminal inside the folder with code.